davidajuan/david-juan-blog/recommendations.markdown

 - [Search Inside Yourself](https://www.amazon.com/Search-Inside-Yourself-Performance-Professional/dp/0062116932) — Chade-Meng Tan — Mindfulness techniques to improve leadership presence, empathy, and decision quality.
 - [Emotional Intelligence 2.0](https://www.amazon.com/Emotional-Intelligence-2-0-Travis-Bradberry/dp/0974320625) — Travis Bradberry & Jean Greaves — Actionable EQ skills for resolving conflict and influencing cross-functional stakeholders.
 - [Drive](https://www.amazon.com/Drive-Surprising-Truth-What-Motivates/dp/1594484805) — Daniel H. Pink — Motivation principles to design team autonomy and mastery into teams.
-- [The Power of Moments](https://www.amazon.com/Power-Moments-Customers-Connection-Extraordinary/dp/1501147765) — Chip Heath & Dan Heath — How to design onboarding, milestones, and rituals that reinforce culture and retention.

 #### Negotiation & influence

 - [Never Split the Difference](https://www.amazon.com/Never-Split-Difference-Negotiating-Depended/dp/0062407805) — Chris Voss — Negotiation tactics useful for vendor, stakeholder, and hiring negotiations.
 - [Irresistible](https://www.amazon.com/Irresistible-Rise-Addictive-Technology-Business/dp/1594206647) — Adam Alter — Insights into habit-forming product design that inform prioritization of engagement features.

-If you'd like, I can add authors and purchase/publisher links for each title (I can use publisher pages or Amazon links — tell me your preference).
-Let me know if you'd like a different grouping or a suggested reading order for leaders.

 ### Articles & Papers